 With a mean annual air temperature of 6.1°C and a mean annual precipitation of 558 mm (data period 1961-1990, SMHI station Lanna) the climate is characterized after Köppen as a Cfb-climate, i.e. humid temperate with mild summers and mild winters.

-Besides standard ICOS measurements more than 50 other different field trials are carried out at the research station.
+Measurements of GHG fluxes (CO2 and N2O) have been carried out from 2014 to the end of 2020 within the ICOS Sweden network.
+Besides this, more than 50 other different field trials are carried out at the research station.
 Topics are amongst others fertilization, pesticides, different soil management, and new varieties.

-Per Weslien is the station principal investigator for the ICOS Ecosystem station at Lanna, and can be contacted regarding its data and measurements.
+Per Weslien was the station principal investigator for the ICOS Sweden Ecosystem station at Lanna, and can be contacted regarding its data and measurements.